 Lindquist, HEALERS, LEADERS AND ENTREPRENEURS: SHAMANIC REVIVAL IN SOUTHERN SIBERIA

 Readings, class participation and discussion.
-In class reading responses, two take-home essay question exams and one in-class final.
+Two take-home essay question exams and one in-class final.
 Students interested in completing research projects in lieu of exams can discuss with instructor.

 |Additional Requirements and/or Comments: |